 Quick facts:

-- Between 2013 and 2022, the American population in the Netherlands grew from approximately 15,500 to 24,000.
+- The American population in the Netherlands has grown from approximately 15,500 in 2013 to around 47,000 in 2025

-- The Netherlands is #1 in the EF English Proficiency Index (we made a comparison with other countries in this article)
+- The Netherlands is #1 in the EF English Proficiency Index

-- Most prominent advantages of the Netherlands for American citizens are the Dutch American Friendship treaty (DAFT) and the 30%-ruling.
+- Most prominent advantages of the Netherlands for American citizens are the Dutch American Friendship treaty (DAFT) and the 30%-ruling

 Residence in the Netherlands